hikerpig/pintora/website/docs/advanced/write-a-custom-diagram.md

 export default parser
 ```

+Pintora itself uses nearley.js as parser generator, and has some common grammar rules (like the `@param` and `@config` directive), we will write another tutorial about it in the future.

 ## The artist

 The amount of code for artist is usually the largest part of the diagram implementation, so we will break it down step by step.